Minna no Uta

-Minna no Uta (みんなのうた), literally Everyone's Songs (English title: Songs for Everyone), is a five-minute NHK TV and radio program which is broadcast several times daily.
+Minna no Uta (みんなのうた), literally Everyone's Songs (English title: Songs for Everyone), is a five-minute NHK TV and radio program which is broadcast several times daily in Japan.
 The program started on April 3, 1961.
 It is one of NHK's long-running programs.

 The program is generally used as filler between programs.
 While many of the episodes are aimed at children, a large percentage are not, so the program enjoys a wide audience.

 The program is used to introduce new songs from popular and new singers, as well as to highlight the talents of various animators and directors.
 A list of upcoming and currently airing episodes is listed monthly in magazines such as Animage and Newtype.

 Songs introduced on Minna no Uta

 Listed alphabetically by title, with the artist or group in parentheses.